-What has been your career path leading to your current position?
+What is your career path leading your current position?

-What does your role, as a director of quality management portfolio (QMP) at CCO, entail?
+What does your role, as a director of Quality Management and the Quality Management Partnership (QMP) portfolio at CCO, entail??

-I manage QMP, which is within the Prevention and Cancer Control of CCO.
+I oversee the Quality Management teams, which is within the Prevention and Cancer Control of CCO.
 Our focus is on delivering province-wide screening programs for three major cancers: breast, colorectal and cervical.
-My role in quality management involves looking at the data, ensuring we reach out to patients who need to be screened and properly follow up with those who have been screened, also ensuring there is a process in place to evaluate and improve the screening program.
-There are three main areas within QMP:
+My role in quality management involves looking at the data that describes how we reach out to patients who need to be screened and properly follow up with those who have been screened, also ensuring there is a process in place to evaluate and improve the screening program.
+There are three main areas within QM:

 - Evaluation Portfolio – A team of research associates that conducts quantitative and qualitative data analysis to evaluate existing and pilot programs.